-The DCS battery in this trial is connected to an SMA Sunny Island inverter.
-Although the battery has a BMS, it does not communicate with the inverter.
+The DCS battery in the trial is installed with an SMA Sunny Island inverter.
+Although the system has a BMS, it is not designed with any communications between the BMS and the inverter.
 Therefore, the inverter is responsible for estimating SOC based on battery parameters entered, and its own measurements (e.g. voltage, temperature, Coulombs etc.).

-The DCS battery is cycled between minimum and maximum battery voltage limits (as per DCS advice), as well as a minimum inverter SOC (to avoid inverter shutdown), meaning that the end of the discharge cycle is determined by whichever of the minimum battery voltage or inverter SOC is reached first.
-When discharging the battery at a C3 rate, the battery voltage and inverter-estimated SOC was dropping to their cut-off levels well before the expected energy was discharged.
-Early in the testing period DCS sent a DC charger to ITP to confirm that there were no issues with the battery, by performing a slow 1 kW discharge down to minimum voltage.
-This test indicated that the battery was still at full capacity.
-However, as ITP had difficulty discharging this full capacity at higher discharge rates.
-To maximise the energy discharged per cycle while maintaining three cycles per day, ITP reduced the charge/discharge rate as well as the rest time between cycles.
-The slower discharge rate allows more energy to be discharged each cycle before the cut-off limits are reached; however, the 'full' capacity of the battery is still not discharged through this cycling.
+The inverter cycles are controlled with both battery voltage limits (as per DCS advice) and inverter SOC limits (to avoid inverter shutdown).
+When cycling the battery at a C3 rate, the battery voltage and estimated SOC would drop to their cut-off levels well before the expected energy was discharged.
+DCS sent a DC charger to ITP to assist in testing that the battery was still operating as expected, by performing a slow discharge down to minimum voltage.
+The test discharge was performed at 1kW rate, and indicated that the battery was still at full capacity.
+However, ITP had difficulty discharging this full capacity at higher discharge rates.
+The battery is now cycled at closer to a C5 rate with four-hour charge and discharge rates, rather than three hours as per other batteries in the lab.